WR4F/ZeroChat/README.md

 ### Running ZeroChat on Windows
-Take a look at the [Releases](https://github.com/rslay/ZeroChat/releases) for executable binaries if you just want to run the chat server.
+Take a look at the [releases](https://github.com/rslay/ZeroChat/releases) for executable binaries if you just want to run the chat server.

-If you want to run the source NodeJS file and tweak it, you can go to [nodejs.org](https://nodejs.org) to install NodeJS, and then follow along with **Installation & Usage** below.
+If you want to run the source NodeJS file and tweak it, you can go to [NodeJS.org](https://nodejs.org) to install NodeJS, and then follow along with [Installation & Usage](https://github.com/rslay/ZeroChat#installation--usage).

 ### Running ZeroChat on Mac/Linux